readysettech/readyset-rails/README.md

 3. Start up your application and drive traffic through the part of your application that invokes the query you routed in the previous step
-4. Validate that the query was routed to ReadySet by running `rails readyset:queries:proxied`.
+4. Validate that the query was routed to ReadySet by running `rails readyset:proxied_queries`.
 A "proxied" query is one that was served by ReadySet but was proxied to your primary database, since a cache for the query does not yet exist
 5. Create a cache for the query by running
-   `rails readyset:queries:cache_all_supported`.
+   `rails readyset:proxied_queries:cache_all_supported`.
 This will create caches for all of the queries proxied by ReadySet that are supported to be cached.
 You can verify that the expected caches were created by running `rails readyset:caches`